strangerstudios/pmpro-set-expiration-dates/readme.txt

 3. Change the expiration date on the edit levels and edit discount code pages.

 == Changelog ==
+= .3.2 =
+* Attempts to extend an existing membership level (if present) rather than always working from current time.

 = .3.1 =
 * BUG: fixed bug - added new function pmprosed_pmpro_ipnhandler that filters IPNs to allow access to $user_id